Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

-It stays greener in summer than cool-climate grasses but may brown off in winter due to do it going dormant, this generally happens only for a short period.
-Kikuyu tolerates partial shade, growing well to the base of trees.
-It revels in warm weather, tolerates dry spells but can benefit from watering in very hot conditions.
+It stays greener in summer than cool-climate grasses, but may brown off in winter due to going dormant (this generally happens only for a short period).
+Kikuyu tolerates partial shade, growing well up to the base of trees.
+It revels in warm weather and tolerates spells of drought, but will benefit from watering in very hot, dry conditions.
 Kikuyu prefers frost free regions of New Zealand.
+The dense turf it forms resists weeds, insects and disease.

 Share